alcastrob/throughputChallenge/approach.md

 # Current Approach: Write one file per data item

 This is a **really bad idea**.
 Basically is the producer process writing a file to disk for each data item.
 The performance here is conditioned by the capacity of the OS to write files.
-Even counting with SSD disks and async write operations, this operation is extremely expensive in terms of execution time.
+Even counting with SSD disks and async write operations, this operation is expensive in terms of execution time.
 At least, it could be **usefull to have a performance baseline for comparison**.

 Therefore, it's not worthy to build the consumer.
 The producer times are high enough to not continue with this approach.